Meeting Naomi for the First Time

 Seeing Naomi Mirror Job

 But Naomi’s husband and two sons died, and I have mine.
 She lost everything, just like Job did.
 From her perspective, “it is more bitter for me than for you [her daughters-in-law], because the Lord’s hand has turned against me!”
 She sees herself like Job saw himself when his children died and he lost his health.
 He said, “The arrows of the Almighty are in me, my spirit drinks in their poison” (Job 6:4a).
+Interestingly, both Ruth and Job refer to God as Shaddai, Breasted One, the God of fruitfulness introduced in Genesis.

 When Naomi gets to her home town, the people can barely recognize her, perhaps due to the aging effects of grief (Ruth 1:19), just as Job’s body has changed due to sores (Job 2:8).
 She tells them she feels “empty,” compared to when she left Bethlehem: no husband, no sons, no grandchildren.
 She feels “afflicted” by “misfortune” that the Lord has “brought upon her” (Ruth 1:21).
 In like manner, Job says, “What I feared has come upon me….”
 (Job 3:25).